adrianmay/rhaboo/README.md

       game: 'tiddlywinks',
       player: { name: 'zorro', gender: 'm', hiscore: 10 } );
-   mystore.write('killable', {} /* or undefined */ );
+   mystore.erase('killable');
 ```

+You may have multiple root persistents, i.e. calls to Rhaboo.persistent - there's no performance penalty for this.
+You may have multiple persistent references to the same persistent object or sub-object.
 You may put non-numerically named properties into arrays or set object or array entries to null, undefined or non-existent.
 The persisted objects will behave just like those im memory.
 Regex- and function-valued properties are not supported.

-You may have multiple persistent objects but that slows down the restore because each persistent has to examine every entry in localStorage, some of which are about other persistents.
-Best performance is obtained when everything is in a single persistent and localStorage is not used in any other way.

 Rhaboo adds a property called `_rhaboo` to each object it makes persistent, but this won't show up in standard iterations of the form: